ovh/docs/pages/public_cloud/ai_machine_learning/notebook_guide_troubleshooting/guide.en-gb.md

 If you want to build and use a custom Docker image, you can do it with AI Training by following this [tutorial](/pages/public_cloud/ai_machine_learning/training_tuto_02_build_custom_image).

 ### What are the available ports to public network?

-Each notebook has a public URL, by default this URL accesses the port 8080 of the notebook.
+Each notebook has a public URL.
+By default this URL accesses the port 8080 of the notebook.
 The default port cannot be changed.

 However, you can access other ports by appending them to the URL.
 For example, the notebook URL (starting with the notebook's ID, filled with 0 here) for accessing the 8501 port is https://00000000-0000-0000-0000-000000000000-8501.job.gra.ai.cloud.ovh.net/